fmrico/ros2_pepper/README.md

 ## Prepare cross-compiling environment

 We're going to use Docker to set up a container that will compile all the tools for cross-compiling ROS and all of its dependencies.
-Go to https://https://www.docker.com/community-edition to download it and install it for your Linux distribution.
+Go to https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository to install it for your Linux distribution.

 1. Add your user to docker group and reboot
 ```